GoogleChrome/developer.chrome.com/site/en/docs/workbox/migration/migrate-from-v2/index.md

 ## Getting help

 We anticipate most migrations to be straightforward.
-If you run into issues not covered in this guide, please let us know by [opening an issue](https://github.com/GoogleChrome/workbox/issues/new) on GitHub.
+If you run into issues not covered in this guide, let us know by [opening an issue](https://github.com/GoogleChrome/workbox/issues/new) on GitHub.